September is National Yoga Awareness Month

 So, In honor of National Yoga Awareness Month, I wanted to perhaps turn YOU onto yoga.
 And give you some tips.
 Yoga could change your life.

-If you think you won’t enjoy it, or that it’s not a workout, or that you won’t get toned, or if you think yoga is for freaks, I want to leave you with 5 reasons… WHY YOGA?
+If you think you won’t enjoy it, or that it’s not a workout, or that you won’t get toned, or if you think yoga is for weirdos, I want to leave you with 5 reasons… WHY YOGA?

 - Simply put… yoga will make you feel better.
 And not just right after you finish a class or your own practice.
 This feeling carries you throughout your day.
 Scientific studies have shown the benefits of yoga on overall health, over and over again.
 It literally cleanses your organs, and yes, EVEN HELPS HANGOVERS!
 Yoga has been studied to help cure depression as well.
 Susan Orem, a yoga teacher in New York City and the owner of the Heathen Hill yoga retreat in the Catskills, says that a brief 20- to 30-minute yoga sequence that includes sun salutations, along with a few good twists and restorative poses, may bring extreme relief.
 (New York Times).